tayo-k/bmd/content/grow-tools.md

 Individuals that _want_ to come in every day and continue to collaborate and create a great product, are the outcome of a great culture.

-The management of the engineering organization has the greater responsibility of providing incentives and reward systems that
+The management of the engineering organization has the greater responsibility of fostering an ecosystem that

 - Celebrate goals and milestones hit
 - Reward individual or team service that goes above and beyond the normal calls of duty